paoloposso/spark/readme.md

 The mocked database is also located inside of the infrastructure module.

 ### spark-posts
-Constains the business rules related to spark posts.
+Contains the business rules related to spark posts.
 It also indirectly comunicates with the database.
 It doesn't directly depend on the repository layer, so the repository is injected depending on the necessity on the outer layers, like as api ou tests layer.

+### app.js
+The startup file.
+Registers the middlewares and repositories, logs, databases and other injectable frameworks.
+Calls the repositores injection module, which registers the routes for the application.